HedgeDocs/HedgeDocs.github.io/docs/docs/general/hson.md

     - **Default**: `[ 0.0, 0.0, 0.0, 1.0 ]`

-**The rotation of the object within 3D space.** Represented as a four-dimensional array of `number`s, representing a quaternion using left-handed coordinates.
+**The rotation of the object within 3D space.** Represented as a four-dimensional array of `number`s, representing a quaternion using Y-up right-handed coordinates.

 If this object is a child of another object, this rotation value is local to the transform of the parent object (which is local to the transform of its parent, and so on).